-- When a Transmission Owner's facility is experiencing constraints in an area that has actual Ambient Conditions which differ from the Temp Set being used by the on-line programs, the actual area Ambient Condition is used to select a more appropriate Temp Set for that facility. - The selection is made from the remaining sets. - This adjustment is exercised when both the PJM RTO and the Transmission Owner are in agreement, and have logged that agreement.

-Any adjustment to Transmission Facility Ratings, such as the temporary use of a different Rating Set, must be approved by PJM.

-- These changes must be submitted to PJM through the Transmission Equipment Ratings Monitor (TERM) consistent with PJM M-3A: Energy Management System (EMS) Model Updates & Quality Assurance (QA), Appendix A: TERM Equipment Ratings Update Process.
-(See Section 2.1.3 below for additional detail) - TERM is an internet-based interactive database located through eDART. - The Transmission Facility Ratings are reviewed prior to approval by PJM. - If an emergency Transmission Facility Rating change is needed, the change can initially be approved via phone call to PJM operators; however, a TERM ticket must still be entered by the next business day.
+- When a Transmission Owner's facility is experiencing constraints in an area that has-an actual Ambient Conditions which differ fromtemperature (degrees Fahrenheit) less than the Temp Setambient temperature rating set being used by the on-line programs, the actual temperature in the area Ambient Condition is used to select a more appropriate Temp Setrating set for that facility. - The selection is made from the remaining sets. - This adjustment is exercised when both the PJM RTO and the Transmission Owner are in agreement, and have logged that agreement. - The selection is made from the remaining 15 sets.
+This adjustment is exercised when both the PJM RTO and the Transmission Owner are in agreement, and have logged that agreement. - Any adjustment to Transmission Facility Ratingsfacility ratings, such as the temporary use of a different Rating Setrating, must be approved by PJM. - These changes must be submitted to PJM through the Transmission Equipment Ratings Monitor (TERM) consistent with PJM M-3A: Energy Management System (EMS) Model Updates & Quality Assurance (QA), Appendix A: TERM Equipment Ratings Update Process.
+(See Section 2.1.3 below for additional detail) - TERM is an internet-based interactive database located through eDART. - The Transmission Facility Ratings are reviewed prior to approval by PJM. - If an emergency Transmission Facility Rating change is needed, the change can initially be approved via phone call to PJM operators; however, a TERM ticket must still be entered by the next business day. - These changes must be submitted to PJM through the Transmission Equipment Ratings Monitor (TERM) consistent with PJM M-3A: Energy Management System (EMS) Model Updates & Quality Assurance (QA), Appendix A: TERM Equipment Ratings Update Process.
+TERM is an internet-based interactive database located through eDART.
+The procedure and the rating are reviewed prior to approval by PJM.
+If an emergency rating change is needed, the change can initially be approved via phone call to PJM; however, a TERM ticket must still be entered by the next business day.